-Othello runs approximately 3 hours and 10 minutes with one 15-minute intermission.
+Othello ran approximately 3 hours and 10 minutes with one 15-minute intermission.

 The Thursday, January 12 performance of OTHELLO benefited New York Theatre Workshop’s education and engagement programming.
 Learn more about the OTHELLO Benefit Performance.

-New York Theatre Workshop has partnered with TodayTix app, the theatre ticket app, to offer a $25 CheapTix mobile lottery.
-All lottery entries are collected through the mobile app and more information is available on the TodayTix website.
+New York Theatre Workshop partnered with TodayTix app, the theatre ticket app, to offer a $25 CheapTix mobile lottery.
+All lottery entries were collected through the mobile app and more information is available on the TodayTix website.

 For the first two CheapTix performances on November 22 and 23, entries were accepted Saturday, September 24 - Friday, September 30, when winners were drawn and offered the opportunity to purchase 1 or 2 $25 tickets.

-For performances from November 25 to January 18, the entry period begins each performance day at 12:01 AM, and continues until winners are notified via push notification 3-4 hours before the selected performance begins.
-Winners are offered the opportunity to purchase 1 or 2 $25 tickets, and can pick up their tickets at the NYTW box office beginning one hour prior to curtain.
-Lottery tickets and seat locations are subject to availability and are non-transferable.
-The winner must present a photo ID matching the entry name in order to pick up their tickets.
+For performances from November 25 to January 18, the entry period began each performance day at 12:01 AM, and continued until winners were notified via push notification 3-4 hours before the selected performance begins.
+Winners were offered the opportunity to purchase 1 or 2 $25 tickets.